petermr/CEVOpen/induction_test/introduction.md

 -py4ami can be found at https://github.com/petermr/py4ami.
 - Read Documentation
 - Clone the Repo
+     * You can do this using cmd, or GitHub’s front end)
 - Following are your tasks:
   - How many current branches does it have?
 When was the last merge?
   - How many open issues are there?